Using the GQL Browser

 • The relationships between types

-The GraphiQL Documentation Explorer is always synced with GraphQL, automatically adding new fields, types, and arguments as they are added to the schema.
+You can access the full schema in the Docs (or Documentation Explorer) pane.
+This pane is always synced with GraphQL, automatically adding new fields, types, and arguments as they are added to the schema.
 It also automatically removes deprecated fields from the schema.

-Within the Documentation Explorer, you can search for specific elements within the schema, or you can click one of the two root types—query or mutation—and drill down from there by clicking the fields, arguments, and types that display.
+In this pane, you can search for specific elements within the schema, or you can click one of the two root types—query or mutation—and drill down from there by clicking the fields, arguments, and types that display.

 When you click one of the root operation types, a list of objects that are available for that operation type displays.
 Each object lists the object name, the arguments that can be passed into that object, the object's return type, and a definition of that object.